How Not To Suffer From Menopause

 Low oestrogen levels during menopause make women more sensitive to all the negative effects of unhealthy eating habits and with that, more susceptible to different illnesses.

 In addition to Nutrition, there are other things we have to do to reduce oestrogen levels in the body.
 For example, it is critical to use only natural and organic skin care products, avoid plastic dishes, plastic bottles and canned food.
 The quality of the water we drink is crucial too and paying attention to a high-quality sleep is vital as well.

 So, what do I do and what is my advice to you?

-I am 47 years old, without any perimenopausal symptoms so far.
-My waist circumference is 69 cm and my body fat is 18%, with a 45% of lean body mass.
+I am 50 years old, with no perimenopausal symptoms so far.
+My waist circumference is 69 cm and my body fat is about 18%, with a 45% of lean body mass.
 My waist-hip ratio is 0.74.

 This is just to say that we don’t need to have those extra kilos around our waist, we don’t need to increase our body fat and lose muscle mass just because we are over 40 and have kids!